Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Super-Triangulability

 We write $\mathcal U_s$ for the intersection of all $\mathcal U_{s,i}$.
 We are looking to find the largest $s$ such that $\dim\; \mathcal U_s\ge 0$; this $s$ is $\uck$ by \Cref{prop: uck first}.
 It is equivalent to find the largest integer $s$ such that

 which we can rewrite to

-For big $s$, the left-hand side of \Cref{eq: second deg} is greater than the right-hand side, and for $s=0$, the inequality is satisfied.
-Setting both sides of \Cref{eq: second deg} equal, we get a second degree equation in $s$ that has two real solutions.
-We deduce that $s$ satisfy \Cref{eq: second deg} are characterized by
+For big $s$, the left-hand side of \eqref{eq: second deg} is greater than the right-hand side, and for $s=0$, the inequality is satisfied.
+Setting both sides of \eqref{eq: second deg} equal, we get a degree-2 equation in $s$ that has two real solutions.
+We deduce that non-negative $s$ that satisfy \eqref{eq: second deg} are characterized by